The Tutoring Center, run through the Life Directions Center, provides free tutoring to students in a variety of subjects through Brainfuse.

-Click here for the walk-in tutoring hours.
+Click here for the School of Music Zoom tutoring information.

 If you are facing academic challenges, are accepted conditionally, or placed on Academic Probation, your LDC advisor will help you map out a plan to improve your performance using the many resources available.
 There are many things that can affect your experience in class - not just things that are academic.